-- countdown of auto-arming delay,

-- countdown of entry delay,

-- countdown of exit delay,

-- there was a tamper and the service must be called in the message is displayed until trouble memory is cleared by a person using the service code (see: "Trouble memory and clearing the trouble memory" p.
-30). - i

-If the GRADE 2 global option is enabled by the installer, the messages on alarms and tampers are not displayed.
+- countdown of auto-arming delay, - countdown of entry delay, - countdown of exit delay, - alarm in partition the message contains the name of partition where the alarm occurred and remains displayed until the alarm is cleared (if there is alarm in both partitions, messages about the alarm are displayed alternately every 2 seconds in the first and second partition - use the to construct the second between the through), - there was a tamper and the service must be called in the message is displayed until trouble memory is cleared by a person using the service code (see: "Trouble memory and clearing the trouble memory" p.
+30). - If the GRADE 2 global option is enabled by the installer, the messages on alarms and tampers are not displayed.